 Our lunch is from a stall selling pizza per slice.
 I get one with mushrooms and pineapple.
 A big piece, not too warm, that I eat overlooking this huge fountain space.
 The fountain looks like a piece from a futuristic movie.
 Tiny toddlers are running between the sprays of water, followed by mothers who surprisingly were not harried or worried.
 My feet are killing me and the rest is much desired, but there is still a lot we hadn’t seen.
 The groups on the road were good, but I want to go watch the larger performances in the lush green gardens.
 In the midst of all this a teenage ballerina danced.
 The basket in front of her, with a single rose and a note, was for money she was collecting to sponsor her education.
 I might be making this up, but I am pretty sure she wanted to get into the Julliard.

 As the day wears on, the people get a bit more out of control.
 Lazywiz swears he could smell marijuana in the air.
-I have no idea what that is supposed to smell like, so I will go along with his observation.
+I have no idea what that is supposed to smell like, but he said it was very strong as though someone was vaporizing e liquid that gets you high, so I will go along with his observation.

 One of my favourite performance was a band on stage that has a handsome looking singer in a crisp white shirt.
 The beat is catchy and soon the lawn is filled with couples dancing.
 Near me, an exotic woman in a beige peasant skirt and a white cotton top sways evocatively.
 I swear I feel like I have entered into a movie.
 And that was even before this man, with a pair of shades on, catches her by the waist and gyrates along.